prime31/zig-flecs/README.md

 //      enemy: ?[*]Enemy,
 // }

 // while loops through the tables.
-Each iteration the `iter` returned has the arrays from the filter while (table_iter.next()) |iter| {
+Each iteration the `iter` returned has the arrays from the struct passed to the filter while (table_iter.next()) |iter| {
     // use this world for any mutation.
 TODO: do filters have a stage?
 If so we need to put the correct world in the iter var world = table_iter.world;